Sexual assault and misconduct on airplanes is increasing, prosecutors warn

 - 2023 is on pace to surpass that number with 62 cases under investigation in the first half of the year, according to federal prosecutors.

-Details: Among the four cases filed in Western Washington this year, three involve female victims in their teens and one involved a woman who appeared to be asleep, according to the U.S. Attorney's Office.
+Details: Among the four cases filed in Western Washington this year, one involved an adult woman and others involved women and girls in their teens, according to the U.S. Attorney's Office.

 Of note: Women and girls between ages 16 and 19 are four times more likely than the general population to be victimized, King County Sexual Assault Resource Center CEO Mary Ellen Stone said in a statement.